AndrewCzh/SDE-project/README.md

 To create the env for a new developer, run `make dev_env`.

-We will write an API-driven restaurant business game.
+Our goal is to build an API-driven restaurant operation game.
 Players take the role of a chef in the JASPER kitchen of a designated restaurant to earn money by fulfilling customers' orders.
+After completing each order, the chef will receive coins as payment.
+Try to complete as many orders as possible within the given time range.
+Player will pass the level if they reach the target coin amount in time.

 ## Requirements